ryfylke-react-as/toast/README.md

 ### `initToast<T>`

 **Arguments**:
 Takes one [Typescript generic](https://www.typescriptlang.org/docs/handbook/2/generics.html) to specify the desired toast interface.
+The generic should extend `Record<string, any>`.

 **Returns**: